 "Naa Banagaru Talli" (2013) is about sex trafficking, but with a horrible twist of deception Very well done in the Telegu language.
-Siddique had been the lead in the Malayam version of "Drishyam."
-His daughter was played by Anjali Patil who had appeared in Bollywood movies plus from Sri Lanka.
+Siddique had been the lead in the Malayalam version of "Drishyam."
+His daughter was played by Anjali Patil from Sri Lanka.who had appeared in Bollywood movies.

 "Jindua" (2017) was set in Calgary, Alberta as a romance drama.
 Jimmy Shergill, a moderately successful Bollywood actor here plays an immigrant forced to seek Canadian citizenship, but in the process rejects his true love.
 Shergill is a Punjabi speaker and apparently there are enough Punjabi speakers in Calgary to justify this effort.

 "Touch of the Light" (2012) from Taiwan is not slick.
 Inspirational and a true story with the hero playing himself.
 A dancer inspired by a blind pianist who in turn is encouraged by her.
 Only a tease of a romance.
 Some very pleasant music, some of it written by the subject.